This one-of-a-kind girls’ night out teaches participants about the fundamentals of the game while supporting a great cause!

 - PHILANTHROPY!
 450 of Cincinnati’s best female Bengals fans supported the Marvin Lewis Community Fund while having a blast!

-At this year’s Football 101, the 11th annual “Pink Football Award” presented by TriHealth, the MLCF, and the Cincinnati Bengals, was awarded to an outstanding breast cancer survivor for her strength, courage and perseverance in battling the devastating disease.
-We were thrilled to present the award to Debra Nickell:
+The 13th annual “Pink Football Award” presented by TriHealth, the MLCF, and the Cincinnati Bengals, was awarded to an outstanding breast cancer survivor for her strength, courage and perseverance in battling the devastating disease and for her passion for helping others in their fight.
+We were thrilled this year to present the award to Jodi Owens.

 - 450 women attended